Courseiva

 Matchingmedium

-Match each Kubernetes security component to its description.
+Match each Kubernetes API server flag to its security function.

 Drag a concept onto its matching description — or click a concept then click the description.